-Handicapped parking is available in all UW parking lots.
-The closest handicapped spaces to the Burke are in UW lots N1 and N5.
+Accessible parking is available in all UW parking lots.
+The closest accessible spaces to the Burke are in UW lots N1 and N4.
 Visit the UW Transportation website for more information.

-Bus parking is available in the roundabout in front of the Burke's main entrance.
+Bus parking for groups visiting the Burke Museum is available in the roundabout in front of the Burke's main entrance.

 The Burke Museum stands on the lands of the Coast Salish Peoples, whose ancestors resided here since time immemorial.
 Many Indigenous peoples thrive in this place—alive and strong.